 Blade-free LASIK involves the creation of a corneal flap, whereas with Epi-LASIK and PRK the outermost layer of corneal cells is separated from the underlying cells and regenerates after surgery.

 How do I know if I am a candidate for blade-free LASIK?

 Most people that qualify for traditional LASIK also qualify for blade-free LASIK.
 The best way to determine whether you are a candidate for blade-free LASIK is to schedule a comprehensive evaluation with Dr. Kornmehl.

 Contact Dr. Ernest Kornmehl

 Bladeless LASIK is one of several vision correction options, including Boston cataract eye surgery, offered by Dr. Kornmehl.
 He conducts a thorough examination of each patient to determine the best refractive procedure.
-To find out if you are a LASIK Boston candidate, schedule a consultation with Dr. Kornmehl by contacting Kornmehl Laser Eye Associates at (877) 870-2010.
+To find out if you are a LASIK Boston candidate, schedule a consultation with Kornmehl Laser Eye Associates.